seetaresearch/dragon/docs/api/python/dali/ops.rst

   : Read examples from the tf-record file.

   `class Uniform <ops/Uniform.html>`_
-  : Select an interval of elements from input.
+  : Sample values from an uniform distribution.

 .. toctree::
   :hidden: